,

 HACCP: Principle 1 - Conduct a Hazard Analysis

-The purpose of this principle is to develop a list of hazards which are of such significance that they are reasonably likely to cause injury or illness if not effectively controlled.
-This process involves two stages: 1) hazard identification; and 2) hazard evaluation.
 During the first stage, a list is developed of the potential biological, chemical or physical hazards that may be introduced, increased, or controlled at each step in the production process.
-In stage two, the HACCP team then decides which potential hazards must be addressed in the HACCP plan.
-Each potential hazard is evaluated based on the severity of the potential hazard and its likely occurrence.
+In stage two, the Hazard Analysis and Critical Control Point (HACCP) team decides which potential hazards must be addressed in the HACCP plan.
+Each potential hazard is evaluated based on the severity and its likely occurrence.

 Other Documents in the Series